 IST has provided a list and tentative location of racks.

-PXL has information in e-room from Leo.
+PXL has information in e-room from Leo Greiner.
 PXL needs a half rack near pole tip and the location needs to be agreed on.

 The rack space in the IR has not been assigned to HFT for any of the subsystems.
-Ciro D’’Agostino, BNL has a database for the rack assignments.
+Ciro D’Agostino, BNL has a database for the rack assignments.
 A meeting will be held in Sept. to assign rack space for the HFT.
 The database will then be updated.

 Beam Pipe